Skip to main content

 The Morning After Traditions

-Post-wedding traditions begin the morning after with the bride’s parents staying at the groom’s family home for 24 hours, a custom observed by 65% of rural families and 30% of urban families.
+Post-wedding traditions begin the morning after with the bride’s parents sometimes staying at the groom’s family home for up to 24 hours, a custom more commonly observed in rural areas than urban settings.
 This transition period involves sharing meals costing 500-1,000 MDL ($25-50 USD) and ceremonial gift exchanges.

 Traditional morning-after schedule: